Blog and newsNews

-- Our bond partners are associated with our brokerage partners, which helps investors access Custodian Trader and increase their investment opportunities.
+- The provider is associated with brokerage experts, which helps investors access Custodian Trader and increase their investment opportunities.

-- Our partners have a segregated account system.
+- They have a segregated account system.
 This means a client’s assets are held aside from the company’s liabilities.
 Thus, in the unlikely case of bankruptcy, a client’s assets won’t be used to pay for debts and other liabilities.

 - It is a portable, highly tax-efficient structure.